ew027/Calcomp/README.md

 ## Getting started

-The solution should build on Visual Studio 2013 and later.
+The solution should build in Visual Studio 2013 and later.
 To use the console application to convert a plot file:

     Calcomp2Png input.plt output.png [scalefactor] [-instructions]